uShip/Concord/README.md

   * It uses `.StartsWith(namespace)` so it will find test fixtures in all the types under that
   * If they have categories, and if those categories exist in other namespaces, **all the fixtures with those categories will be run**
 * `-includeIgnored` include ignored features
+* `-uncategorizedInParallel` runs any uncategorised tests in parallel with each other.
+Without this, a category `all` runs for them parallel to other categories.
+Each feature gets its own ?runner? when this is enabled.

 ### Craziness:
 You can do: `-categories@=IAMAFILEPATH.txt`  to run only specific categories